Custom wheel: Weight

+Owners who employ magnesium wheels confirm improved handling, especially during turns, as well as tangible lap-time reduction on a circuit.

 Theft

 Newer aftermarket rims may be worth thousands of dollars.
-Owners use special lug nuts, called wheel locks, to secure them, although it renders the vehicle difficult to service, and there are doubts as to how well the locks thwart determined thieves.
+Owners often use special lug nuts, called wheel locks, to secure them, although it renders the vehicle difficult to service, and there are doubts as to how well the locks thwart determined thieves.